 Our Safety of Sports Grounds Team is working with other agencies and sports grounds officials towards safeguarding safety and wellbeing of Staffordshire spectators.

 Deaths and injuries at sports grounds have occurred in the UK on a regular basis since the beginning of the 20th century.

-2nd of January 1971 at Ibrox stadium in Glasgow 66 lives were lost in a crush of the infamous Stairway 13
+At Ibrox stadium in Glasgow 66 lives were lost in a crush of the infamous Stairway 13

-11th of May 1985 - The Bradford City Fire Disaster where the fire consumed one side of the Valley Parade stadium.
+- 11 May 1985 - The Bradford City Fire Disaster where the fire consumed one side of the Valley Parade stadium.
 56 people lost their lives and 265 were injured

-15th of April 1989 - Hillsborough- 96 people died due to crush asphyxiation after being pressed against the fencing in pens 3 and 4 by the crowds swelling behind them
+- 15 April 1989 - Hillsborough- 96 people died due to crush asphyxiation after being pressed against the fencing in pens 3 and 4 by the crowds swelling behind them

 The Ibrox Disaster in 1971 lead to the creation of this act.
 It addresses the issue of stadia with high numbers of spectators (over 5,000 people).